larrydgray/python/lac/README.txt

 To Do:
 1. Create Window using TKinter
+    - Create Menu with (File, Edit, View, Help)                             ***Kinda finished
-	- Graphics Area on top
+	- Graphics Area on top                                                  ***Use canvas
-	- Command line at the bottom of the Graphics Area
+	- Command text lines at the bottom of the Graphics Area
 	- Text Box for outputting text
 2.